liambll/blog-archive/_posts/2017-06-03-overview-techniques.markdown

 * An IT security firm wants to build an application to detect network intrusion based on network connection characteristics.

 ## [Big Data](/blog/overview-big-data/)
 "Big data is a term for datasets that are so large or complex that it would be challenging to ingest, store, analyze, query and visualize such datasets".
+Even though Big Data does not refer to any quantitive techniques, there are certain considerations that need to be taken into account when applying analytics techniques on big data.